datajerk/ctf-write-ups/faustctf2021/treasury/README.md

 ![](strace.png)

-With this in hand, getting other's flags was now trivial.
+With this in hand, getting other's flags was trivial.

 ## Mitigation